Table of Contents

 In over six decades, Georgia has only experienced 65 federally declared natural disasters compared to other prominent data center markets like California (284), Texas (255), and New York (95).
+A favorable natural disaster profile is a boost for Atlanta data centers.
 In this section, we’ll highlight some common natural disasters and their corresponding risk to the city of Atlanta.

 Thunderstorms and flooding